iamckn/iamckn.github.io/source/_posts/2015-05-17-africahackon-be-part-of-the-story.markdown

 ##The hacker mindset

 ###The word hacker has long been desecrated.
 People immediately picture this antisocial person that is out to break into their computers and steal their data and do other equally nefarious acts.
 ###But they are wrong, hacking is an art form, practised by people who push the boundaries of innovation.
-It's about having light bulbs lighting up in your head as you figure out some new way to make something work.
+It's about having bulbs lighting up in your head as you figure out some new way to make something work.
 About discovering ways to make things work more efficiently.
-###It's about find ways to use things in a way even their creator never imagined.
+###It's about finding ways to use things in a way even their creator never imagined.
 ###It is about tweaking the firing timing of your spark plugs to make your engine add a bit of power, for car enthusiasts.
 ###It's about creating a new masterpiece in a way that has never been attempted, for painters.
 ###It's about building that robot using random materials, for the hardware enthusiasts.